 We now turn to the question of the nature of W1: is this object a dwarf galaxy or a star cluster?
 Due to its large mass-to-light ratio, observed metallicity spread, lack of mass segregation, and position on the size-luminosity plane, we conclude that W1 is a dwarf galaxy.

-From our kinematic analysis (\S\ref{ssec:vel_mass}), we measure a mass-to-light ratio of $\ml$ from the \nmem non-variable member stars within $3 \rell$.
+From our kinematic analysis (\S\ref{ssec:vel_mass}), we measure a mass-to-light ratio of $\ml$ from the \nmem\ nonvariable member stars within 3 $\rell$.
 This large mass-to-light ratio, far from unity, indicates a dark matter-dominated object \citep[e.g.,][]{Martin2007,simon07a}.
-We emphasize that cutting to within different half-light radii down to $2 \rell$ does not change our results.
-For W1's stellar mass, its mass-to-light ratio is consistent with the larger Milky Way satellite galaxy population \citep[][, Fig.~2]{geha_paper2}.
+We emphasize that cutting to within different half-light radii down to 2 $\rell$ does not change our results.
+For W1's stellar mass, its mass-to-light ratio is consistent with the larger Milky Way satellite galaxy population \citep[][see their Figure 2]{geha_paper2}.
 From our metallicity analysis (\S\ref{ssec:met}), we find evidence for a metallicity spread ($\sigma_{\rm [Fe/H]} = \metdisp$ dex) based on eight RGB stars with measured spectroscopic metallicities.
 This metallicity spread suggests that W1 has self-enriched, a property of satellites with dark matter halos that allow them to retain their gas more efficiently and go through successive epochs of star formation \citep[e.g.,][]{willman2012,Kirby2013}.

-We conduct a comprehensive search for the presence of mass segregation in W1 based on {\it HST/ACS} imaging (\S\ref{sec:mass_segregation}).
-We find a lack of mass segregation, implying a dwarf galaxy classification and consistent with previous work of \cite{baumgardt2022}.
-Recent simulations by \cite{Errani2025} suggest that mass segregation can occur in very low stellar mass objects, even if they host a dark matter halo.
+We conduct a comprehensive search for the presence of mass segregation in W1 based on HST/ACS imaging (\S\ref{sec:mass_segregation}).
+We find a lack of mass segregation, which implies a dwarf galaxy classification and is consistent with previous work of \cite{baumgardt2022}.
+Recent simulations by \cite{Errani2025} suggest that mass segregation can occur in objects with very low stellar masses, even if they host a dark matter halo.
 However, W1's relatively large size and luminosity compared to the objects studied prolong its relaxation time beyond a Hubble time, making this effect negligible.

 Finally, we compare the structural properties of W1 to other Milky Way satellites.
 We rely on the Local Volume Database of \cite{Pace2025} for a comprehensive repository of the latest literature values of the observed properties of Milky Way dwarf galaxies, globular clusters, and ambiguous objects.
-The position of W1 on the size-luminosity plane of confirmed Milky Way satellites is more consistent with the the dwarf galaxy population; W1 is significantly less compact than globular clusters with similar luminosities (see Figure \ref{fig:comparison1}; lower panel).
+The position of W1 on the size--luminosity plane of confirmed Milky Way satellites is more consistent with the the dwarf galaxy population; W1 is significantly less compact than globular clusters with similar luminosities (see Figure \ref{fig:comparison1}; bottom panel).